under-view/libcando/docs/sock-tcp.rst

 		int           connections;

 	:c:member:`ipv6`
-		| Boolean to determine if a socket is soley
+		| Boolean to determine if a socket is soley an ipv6
-		| an ipv6 socket or requires a mapping from
+		| socket or requires an `ipv4-mapped-ipv6-address`_.
-		| `ipv4-to-ipv6`_.

 	:c:member:`ip_addr`
 		| Textual network IP addresses to `accept(2)`_ with.